santm/blog-markdowns/2023-01-31-poem-Pride-and-revolution.md

 Just because some
 Are born with the golden spoon in their hideous mouths!
 They feel they are superior than the laws,
- And feel their position and wealth will help them escape justiceâ€™s vengeful claws!
+ And feel their position and wealth will help them escape justice’s vengeful claws!

 Just ignore those people